dangsonbk/awesome_stackoverflow/README.md

 # The list of awesome Stackoverflow's answers and questions

 You can find many of them in [this list](https://stackoverflow.com/questions?sort=votes).
-I'm adding more and more to the list.
-If you like to contribute, feel free to make Pull requests.
+I'm adding more and more.
+If you like to contribute, feel free to create Pull requests.

 - [General problems](#general-problems-algorithm-cs-performance-)
 - [Programming languages](#programming-languages)